danforthcenter/plantcv/docs/installation.md

 [Anaconda](https://www.anaconda.com/download/) or [Miniconda](https://conda.io/miniconda.html) implementations of
 `conda` can be used.
 Here is an overview of the process:

 1. Download and install the version of `conda` that is appropriate for your system.
-Unless you have other reasons to, we recommend using Python 3.
-PlantCV is compatible with Python 2.7 but eventually support for 2.7 will end.
 2. Clone or download PlantCV from GitHub.
 Feel free to use [GitHub Desktop](https://desktop.github.com/) or command-line `git`.
 Git will allow you to pull updates from GitHub, but if you prefer not to use git you can download a zip file of the package from [GitHub](https://github.com/danforthcenter/plantcv).